MideTechnology/idelib/README.md

 _idelib_ is a Python API for accessing [enDAQ's](http://endaq.com) IDE recordings.
-The IDE format is an [EBML](http://matroska-org.github.io/libebml/specs.html) encoded file using a custom schemata.
+The IDE format is an [EBML](http://matroska-org.github.io/libebml/specs.html) encoded file using a custom schema.
 This library utilizes our [ebmlite](https://github.com/MideTechnology/ebmlite) to parse the files, and provides classes that make reading data simple.